ericlyn4s/eric-peterson-react-portfolio/README.md

 3. Contact: this form allows the user to send me a message.
 Note that this message will not be sent without a valid Email address.
 Empty messages will also throw an error.
 4. Resume: this shows some of my skills thus far.
 You can click the link 'Download my portfolio here' to get a PDF version of my resume.

+These can be accessed on the righthand panel.
+Additionally, I've linked my Github and LinkedIn profiles here.

 ## Credits

 I had a tutor session with Charles Puente-Matos on 4/1/2024.